Not logged in (Log in | Register)

 Seven Samurai (Shichinin no samurai, 1954)

 Criterion’s Region A Blu-ray edition of Seven Samurai was released on October 19, 2010 to overwhelmingly positive reviews.
-It was commended for its high quality transfer, which according to reports removed even the few bits of dust and scratches that remain on the company’s earlier DVD edition.
+It was commended for its high quality transfer, which removed even the few bits of dust and scratches that remain on the company’s earlier DVD edition.
 All in all, Criterion’s blu-ray Seven Samurai is generally thought of as the best digital presentation of the film currently available in the English speaking market (and possibly any market).

 Criterion’s Seven Samurai blu-ray is available from Amazon.com and Amazon.ca, as well as from Amazon.co.uk as an import.
+Do note that as a Region A release, it is intended for the North American market and requires a player capable of playing Region A discs.

 Separator